 And a great pair for this purpose are the Dewalt Vibration Reducing Gloves.

-They contain a high density memory foam padding that reduces the impact of the vibrations from using power tools.
+As they contain a high density memory foam padding that reduces the impact of the vibrations from using power tools.

-And they also have a great grip so you won't feel awkward or uncomfortable when using them.
+And they also have a great grip, so you won't feel awkward or uncomfortable when using them.

 RefrigiWear Extreme Softshell Jacket